 |Origin in the UK||Iron Age (see ‘Other information’ for further details)|

 In 1856 the entire nature of dyeing changed with the discovery of the first aniline dyestuff by W. H Perkin.
 After this date, the development of synthesised dyes permanently altered the way in which textiles have been dyed.
 Synthetic dyes did not immediately supplant natural dyes and there was a long period of overlap but these days there is very little commercial use of natural dyes on a large scale.
-Those of us who use natural dyes are craft dyers colouring our own yarn or cloth, re-enactors, researchers, conservators etc. The movement towards a more sustainable world has generated a revival of interest in natural dyes in recent years.
+Those who use natural dyes are craft dyers colouring their own yarn or cloth, re-enactors, researchers, conservators etc. The movement towards a more sustainable world has generated a revival of interest in natural dyes in recent years.

 The techniques of natural dyeing are relatively simple – the skill lies in the knowledge and experience built up over time and through experimentation.
 A good dyer must have thorough understanding of fibres, preparation processes, mordanting and dyeing:

-wide knowledge of plant material and insect dyes
+- wide knowledge of plant material and insect dyes

-knowledge of scouring/cleaning fibre and cloth
+- knowledge of scouring/cleaning fibre and cloth

-knowledge of good mordanting and the different effects of different mordants
+- knowledge of good mordanting and the different effects of different mordants

-knowledge of modifiers and how these can affect colour
+- knowledge of modifiers and how these can affect colour

-preparation of dyestuff and vats
+- preparation of dyestuff and vats

 Issues affecting the viability of the craft

-Lack of awareness/Market issues: Using natural dyes makes products more expensive as it is a time-consuming process and raw materials can also be expensive.
+- Lack of awareness/Market issues: Using natural dyes makes products more expensive as it is a time-consuming process and raw materials can also be expensive.
 Buyers don’t always understand why natural-dyed products are more expensive, so there is a process of education needed which many dyers constantly try to address.
-There is also a body of inaccurate ‘received wisdom’ about natural dyes which is hard to overcome (they rub off, they fade, they are boring colours etc.).
+There is also a body of inaccurate ‘received wisdom’ about natural dyes which is very hard to overcome (they rub off, they fade, they are dull colours etc.).

-Market issues: Many people who are practising the craft are doing so to a very high/professional standard but are unable to make a living from it.
+- Market issues: Many people who are practising the craft are doing so to a very high/professional standard but are unable to make a living from it.

-Supply of raw materials: should be purchased sustainably and the onus is on natural dyers to buy responsibly – which they don’t always do.
+- Supply of raw materials: Should be purchased sustainably and the onus is on natural dyers to buy responsibly – which they don’t always do.
 This is not helped by suppliers who will not / cannot give sources for dyewoods, roots etc.